Off The MRKT

 Faulty outlets can be a source of safety hazards and future damage to electronics, appliances, and lighting fixtures.
 If a single outlet isn’t working correctly, you may need to replace or reset the circuit breaker that controls that outlet.
 If a circuit breaker won't reset or an entire wall of outlets are not working, you may have an electrical system failure.

-In this case, it is best to call a professional electrician who can troubleshoot the problem and advise whether the installation needs repair or replacement.
+In this case, it is best to search online for 24-Hour Certified Electricians Near Me for example, to find a qualified contractor who can troubleshoot the problem and advise whether the installation needs repair or replacement.
 They will also check to make sure the wiring meets code requirements and that any newly installed outlets are properly grounded.
 Common repair work includes:

 • correcting improper wiring techniques